-How we manage your homeowners or condominium association in Lake Frederick
+How we handle your homeowners or condominium association in Lake Frederick

-We require that the tenant abide by all community and association covenants.
-To help us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association rules.
+To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a free archive for landlords in Lake Frederick
+a free reference for rental investors in Lake Frederick

-- Before you put a renter in your rental property in Lake Frederick
+- Before you lease out your rental in Lake Frederick

 - Collections and evictions